 If you sell or transfer your business during the quarter, you and the new owner must each file a Form 941 for the quarter in which the transfer occurred.
-Report only the wages you paid.
+Report only the wages you new EIN.
+See Pub.
+1635 and section 1 of Pub.
+15 for more information.